cfmmoc/libRQTS/README.md

 |-------|--------|
 | Fedora 27 64-bit | ![Building Pass](https://github.com/cfmmoc/cfmmoc-mics/blob/master/build-passing.png) |

+## Dependencies

+The dependency for libRQTS is GNU C Library (I/O stream, shared memory, container such as vector and map, string. etc).

 ## Compilation

 Run `make all`, then copy `libRQTS.so` to `bin/` directory of cfMMOC (https://github.com/cfmmoc/cfmmoc) project.